christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Flaccus dies at the same time Polemon II of Pontus takes power, and then Polemon II of Pontus dies around the same time Titus becomes emperor.
 The way to connect them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod (Bernice is recorded to have been married to Aulus Avillius Flaccus and Marcus Julius Alexander (nephew of Philo of Alexandria, brother of Tiberius Julius Alexander).
 These two marraiges connect her to the Alexandrian Jewish plutocracy and the Roman Egyptian administration.
 Herod of Chalcis (Herodian).
 This connects her to the Judean royal house.
 Polemon II of Pontus/Cilicia (descendant of Mark Antony through Antonia Tryphaena).
 This connects her to the Bosporan dynasty's own claimed ancestry.
 Titus Flavius (Flavian dynasty).
 This connects her to the imperial house that destroyed Jerusalem.
 She was also married to a man named "Marcus Antonius Polemo II" who was the son of Marcus Antonius Polemon I aka Polemon of Laodicea https://en.wikipedia.org/wiki/Polemon_of_Laodicea.
 Marcus Antonius Polemo II is the same as Polemon II of Pontus/Cilicia proving the Bosphoran royal house carried the Marcus Antonius title.
 These people are all the same man adopting localized identities and titles).
 Berenice's brother, Marcus Julius Agrippa II, governed all foreign Roman territories except Egypt during the Flavian period.
 Egypt was governed by her brother-in-law Tiberius Julius Alexander.
 This means the entire Eastern imperial administration was controlled by two men both related to Berenice.
+Berenice = Greek Pherenike = “Bearer of Victory” (Nike).
+She is the living Nike, the goddess of victory, the same as the Nike on coins.

 Also note how so many obscure ancestry client kings, prefects, and secretaries interlink via the same small pool of Herodian/Ptolemaic women and Tiberius Julius/Marcus Antonius names.